redis/redis-doc/commands/xgroup.md

 ID to 0:

     XGROUP SETID mystream consumer-group-name 0

+This form returns a @simple-string-reply `OK` or an error.

 Finally to get some help if you don't remember the syntax, use the HELP subcommand: